lvgl/docs_old/v7/en/html/_sources/overview/style.md.txt

   :language: c
 ```

+It the documentation of the widgets you will see sentences like "The widget use the typical background properties".
+The "typical background" properties are:
+- Background
+- Border
+- Outline
+- Shadow
+- Pattern
+- Value

 ## Themes
 Themes are a collection of styles.
 There is always an active theme whose styles are automatically applied when an object is created.
 It gives a default appearance to UI which can be modified by adding further styles.

 The default theme is set in `lv_conf.h` with `LV_THEME_...` defines.
 Every theme has the following properties
 - primary color